 Please pay special attention to all security issues.
 Hire adequate security/oversight as each District Athletic Board will advise.
 No doubt each sport differs in the amount of security required, but always be prepared!
 Most situations occur before and after contests.
-Take the time to review and communicate any and all potential issues with coaches and school administrators prior to the contest.
-Try hard to eliminate all problems before they occur.
-Consult with competing schools prior to the contest, have adequate entry points, communicate with your staff to greet people properly.
+Take the time to review and communicate any potential issues with coaches and school administrators prior to the contest.

 There is a section providing a sample Crisis Management Plan later in this manual.
-Most schools do have one in place, but in the event you do not, this will serve as a valuable resource to eliminate many potential problems.
+Please make sure all bowling facilities have one in place to eliminate potential problems.